gill2984/gill2984/README.md

 # Skateboard Rest API
 #### Created by Kevin Gill

-### Approach
+### General Approach
-Created in AWS API Gateway, coded in Node.js using Lambda, used DynamoDB for the database Using PostMan, Get, Post, Delete, Patch commands can be used.
+Created in AWS API Gateway, coded in Node.js using Lambda, used DynamoDB for the database.
+Using PostMan, Get, Post, Delete, Patch commands can be used.
 Information is sent and received using JSON All Logging in managed by AWS CloudWatch.